 People can tell their stories for years and years and years and nothing changes.
-Body mind work really begins to get below the story, goes into the deep emotions, the deep places that need to be touched, need to be healed, need to be released, need to be shifted.
+Body mind work really begins to get below the story, goes into the deep emotions, the deep places that want to be touched, want to be supported, want to be transformed.
 We live in a culture that does not work with depth.
 Depth is there and it’s going to come through.
 If we have no tools to deal with it, then we don’t move.
 We don’t evolve.
 We don’t heal. |

 Growing up amid total family dysfunction and surviving her own childhood traumas, Jennifer has an exceptional appreciation of the premise that whatever impacts us psychologically is also experienced by the body.
 Having gone through her own comprehensive internal journey with a deep exploration and practice of the diverse modalities she employs today, her applied insight has led her to recognize that you can not heal for someone else what you have not healed for yourself.